i474232898/go-concurrency-quizzes/README.md

 - **[Duplicating a Stream with tee](Duplicating%20a%20Stream%20with%20tee/)** - Split a stream into multiple outputs
 - **[Flattening Streams of Streams with bridge](Flattening%20Streams%20of%20Streams%20with%20bridge/)** - Flatten nested stream structures
 - **[Ring Buffer with Overwriting Writes](Ring%20Buffer%20with%20Overwriting%20Writes/)** - Implement a circular buffer that overwrites old data when full
+- **[Coordinated Producer Shutdown with Context and WaitGroup](Coordinated%20Producer%20Shutdown%20with%20Context%20and%20WaitGroup/)** - Coordinate multiple producers with graceful shutdown

+### 🔧 Synchronization Primitives

+- **[Custom WaitGroup with Channel Synchronization](Custom%20WaitGroup%20with%20Channel%20Synchronization/)** - Build a custom WaitGroup using only channels
+- **[Channel-Based Implementation of <once>](Channel-Based%20Implementation%20of%20%3Conce%3E/)** - Implement sync.Once behavior using channels

 ## 🚀 Getting Started